 From these successes came a slew of international deals, so now The Case of the Missing Boyfriend has been translated into Italian (L’ambigue vérità del cuoré) and The Photographer’s Wife into French (La femme du Photographe).

-The Half-life of Hannah and Other Halves have both been #1 hits in Norway, and The Other Son is currently being translated into Turkish, French, Italian, German and Spanish.
+The Half-life of Hannah and Other Halves have both been #1 hits in Norway, and The Other Son is has been translated into Turkish, French, Italian, German and Spanish.

-All in all, I have sold over a million copies of my novels (ebook and paperback) and Amazon have stated that I’m the 3rd bestselling indy author in the UK.
+All in all, I have sold over a million copies of my novels (ebook and paperback) and Amazon have stated in 2016 that I was the 3rd bestselling indy author in the UK.